Awannaphasch2016/PaperSummary/my covid forecast model.md

              * description
                   * this step will predict individual trend.

+## MY MODEL DESIGN
+### sytem requirement
+    * the model must use as many types of network as possible
+    * the model must use transfer learning
+        * to tranfer learned knowledge about "stage" of the pandemic spread
+            * transfer knowledge about first wave to second wave
+            * transfer knowledge from one location to another location
+    * the model must do nodes and edges attention
+        * node attention
+            * weight between neighbor nodes and target node
+            * eg GAT
+        * edge attention is
+            * weight between target nodes and its neighbor
+    * the model must deal with few dataset
+    * the model must deal with noisy data

+### possible input data
+    * non-graph input
+        * demographics
+        * economics
+        * politics
+        * covid cases
+        * traffic
+        * airplain
+        * news
+    * types of network (network dataset)
+        * mobility
+        * correlation network
+        * weather newtork
+        * social connectedness network
+        * colocation network
+        * geographic similarity

 # RESULT
 * Q1: Is DeepCovid able to anticipate trend changes?
 * Q2.
 Does DeepCovid capture finer grain patterns?